 Qualified small employer HRA (QSEHRA)

-A QSEHRA can't work in conjunction with group health insurance coverage, and the organization is the only party that makes contributions.
+A QSEHRA can't work in conjunction with traditional group health insurance coverage, and the organization is the only party that makes contributions.
 QSEHRA payments are tax-free to the organization and can also be tax-free to employees as long as they have minimum essential coverage (MEC).

 HSA vs. QSEHRA comparison chart